rgitrepo/kubernetes-beginner-to-pro/docs/day10/configmaps.md

 ### **2. Application Architectures and ConfigMaps** <a name="application-architectures"></a>

-ConfigMaps play a key role in multi-tier applications, managing environment variables and other non-sensitive settings, like frontend-backend configurations, allowing the separation of code from configuration.
+In multi-tiered and microservices architectures, ConfigMaps can store and manage non-confidential configurations such as environment variables, API URLs, and service endpoints, without embedding them directly in the application code.

 **Example:**
-A web application backend may use a ConfigMap to store image configurations.
+A web application might use a ConfigMap to store image configurations or API base URLs, which can be updated independently of the application.

 [Back to TOC](#table-of-contents)